Razer Inc.: 2015–2016: Ouya acquisition and Forge TV

+2016–2018: THX, Nextbit acquisition and expansions

+According to THX CEO Ty Ahmad-Taylor, Razer purchased THX from Creative Technology in October 2016.
+Razer noted that THX's expertise in audio and visual quality would complement its own gaming-focused offerings, potentially expanding to areas like virtual reality and live streaming.

 In January 2017, Razer bought manufacturer Nextbit, the startup behind the Robin smartphone.
 Shortly after in November that, Razer unveiled the Razer Phone, its first smartphone whose design is based on that of the Robin.

 In July 2017, Razer filed to go public through an IPO in Hong Kong.
 In October, it was confirmed that Razer plans to offer 1,063,600,000 shares at a range of $0.38–$0.51.
-On 14 November, Razer was officially listed on Hong Kong stock exchange under the stock code 1337, a reference to leet speak commonly used by gamers.
+On 14 November, Razer was officially listed on Hong Kong Stock Exchange under the stock code 1337, a reference to leet speak commonly used by gamers.
 Razer's IPO closed 18% up on the first day of trading and was the 2nd most successful IPO of 2017 in Hong Kong.

 In April 2018, Razer announced that it was planning to fully acquire the e-payments platform MOL for about $61 million.
 In July, Razer made its debut in Malaysia by launching an e-wallet service called Razer Pay.
 They also announced the Razer Phone 2 in October.

-On 21 December 2018, Razer announced its new seven-storey South-east Asia headquarters in the one-north subzone of Queenstown, Singapore.
+On 21 December 2018, Razer announced its new seven-story South-east Asia headquarters in the one-north subzone of Queenstown, Singapore.
 The building was expected to be ready by 2020, with Boustead Projects' joint venture firm constructing it.
 The exterior would be lit with LED strips representing a central processing unit in operation.
 Razer held its ground-breaking ceremony on 22 February 2019, with a new digital real estate start-up called Echo Base launched the same day.
 600 more staff were planned over the next few years, adding to the 400 staff based then.
 The first smart city project in the region would be developed soon.

+2019–2020: Razer Game Store closure and pandemic response

 In February 2019, Razer announced it was closing its Razer Game Store as part of the company's realignment plans.

 On 21 May 2019, Razer released a statement that announced that Ouya online accounts and services would be discontinued on 25 June 2019.
 According to Razer, most apps will become unusable on the platform, many relying on the user accounts to work.
 Razer suggests that users may be able to transfer purchases to other storefront platforms like Google Play if developers and publishers agree to such.

 In May 2020, Razer announced the Razer Health initiative, sponsoring high-quality certified surgical masks to governments, healthcare organizations, and individuals around the world.

 In October 2020, Razer announced it was launching a new virtual prepaid debit card starting with Singapore in January 2021.